mauserzjeh/cod-asset-importer/README.md

     - Browse to the map inside the maps folder
 - To import a model
     - `File > Import > CoD Asset Importer > Import model`
-    - Browse to the xmodel inside the xmodel folder
+    - Browse to the model inside the xmodel folder

 ## Installation from source